 The Friedrich Naumann Foundation for Freedom (FNF) promotes democracy, human rights, economic freedom, and curbing climate change.
 In Myanmar, we work with local partners in promoting civic education, fostering democratic governance and strengthening the foundation of a market-based economy.
-The Foundation officially opened a country office in Yangon in 2013.
+The foundation officially opened a country office in Yangon in 2013.
 We firmly believe that individual freedoms and responsibilities are prerequisites for an open, free and democratic society.
 Should you have any question or suggestion about our work, please contact us.
 You can also meet our team here.